 Noteworthy is that we don’t waste our time on analysts.
 We usually complete all the steps of the investigation of activity in an hour.
 Then, we account for data usage for spotting the suspects and improving times of the cycle by incorporating technology.
 After such hard proceedings, we can review weekly metrics for highlighting and monitoring progress on the spots in need of advanced technical improvement.

 Case Study: Suspicious Logins

-Time to put all of this into practice.
+Now it’s time to put all the understanding and knowledge into practice.